 Good to know:

-• Use whatever leafy greens you like; Swiss chard, rainbow chard, kale (stalks removed) or throw in some frozen peas.
-Add tougher greens in with the chickpeas
+Use whatever leafy greens you like; Swiss chard, kale (leaves stripped from stalks) or throw in some frozen peas.
+Add tougher greens or frozen peas in with the chickpeas to allow them to soften and cook for 2 - 3 minutes before serving.